-The Student Services Office must notify Tempe Police within 24 hours of a determination that a housing student is a "missing person."
-Also, within 24 hours of the "missing person" determination the university must initiate emergency contact procedures in accordance with the housing student's designation, this policy, and legal obligations.
+The Office of Campus Safety must notify Tempe Police within 24 hours of a determination that a Residence Life student is a missing person.
+Also within 24 hours of the missing person determination, the University must initiate emergency contact procedures in accordance with the Residence Life student's designation, this policy, and legal obligations.

-All housing students shall have the opportunity to designate an individual and/or to provide confidential contact information to be used for notification if the student is determined to be a missing person.
-If a housing student is under 18 years of age and not emancipated, however, the university will notify the student's parent or guardian as soon as practicable, but in no case later than 24 hours from the time the student is determined by the Office of Campus Safety to be a missing person.
+All Residence Life students shall have the opportunity to designate an individual and/or to provide confidential contact information to be used for notification if the student is determined to be a missing person.
+If a Residence Life student is under 18 years of age and not emancipated, however, the University will notify the student's parent or guardian as soon practicable, but in no case later than 24 hours from the time the student is determined by the Office of Campus Safety to be a missing person.